 Dog Day Afternoon, (soft pastel)

-My favorite local paper, the Eastern Shore Cooperator, had an interview by Richard Bell with a local artist from the OLD SCHOOL Gallery in Musquodoboit Harbour.
-I contacted the artist Karen Schlick as mentioned in the article.
-I was pleasantly surprised by the variety of programs offered at the Old School facilities, including the fine art gallery, live music performances, author readings, and art classes, all of which were put together by mostly volunteers for the Old School Community facilities.
+My favorite local paper, the Eastern Shore Cooperator, featured an interview by Richard Bell with a local artist from the Old School Gallery in Musquodoboit Harbour.
+I contacted the artist Karen Schlick, as mentioned in the article.
+I was pleasantly surprised by the variety of programs offered at the Old School facilities, including the fine art gallery, live music performances, author readings, and art classes, all of which were organized by mostly volunteer staff for the Old School Community facilities.

-MOM was a huge advocate of volunteering for many community organizations and events, such as making XMAS FLOATS, where the family helped make BOXES of Kleenex flowers.
-Then there were the fun community event fundraisers, dances, and banquets with 'OHH' count the buckets of coleslaw prepared from her BRAUN chopper!
+MOM was a huge advocate of volunteering for many community organizations and events, such as making Christmas floats, where the family helped make boxes of Kleenex flowers.
+Then there were the fun community event fundraisers, dances, and banquets, with 'OHH' counting the buckets of coleslaw prepared from her Braun chopper!
 Mom also served on the board of art councils for years to promote the arts.
 Her solution for self-healing loneliness, depression, and boredom is to find a place where her talents can help empower others and nourish the soul by doing something to improve her community.
-I grew up a volunteer for various organizations such as the arts, animal welfare, children's programs, community garbage picking, etc.
+I grew up volunteering for various organizations, including those focused on the arts, animal welfare, children's programs, and community garbage pickup.

 ![]() |

 The Old School art group has such an impressive range of talent & painting styles to suit many tastes in art and craft.
-The volunteers do a great job with the art & craft displays, which show well in the ambient light old school room, which is a charming place to showcase art for the community & tourists to view and buy local art & crafts.
+The volunteers do a great job with the art & craft displays, which look well in the ambient light of the old school room, a charming place to showcase art for the community & tourists to view and purchase local art & crafts.

 What I liked is that THE OLD SCHOOL gallery changes the art throughout the season, so it encourages us, artists, to keep bringing in fresh art, which is more enticing for the local people to regularly drop by to engage in the latest art display.